Jargonx/online-resume/src/entries/content/introduction.md

 title: About Me
 ---

 Hey!
-I am Neil, a third year undergraduate at National University of Singapore.
-I love exploring avenues of applying the knowledge I have learnt.
-I am keen on doing internships that are focused on Artificial Intelligence and Software Engineering to develop my skills in these areas.
-I wish to pursue purposeful business ideas via start-ups in order to learn business development and analysis.
-As a hobby, I love reading strategy books.
+I am Neil, an undergraduate at National University of Singapore.
+I have chosen a lifelong pursuit of self-development, be it development in character, skillset or personality.
+I always aspire to be the best version of myself.
+Self-development is a never-ending journey, and the primary requirement is to continuously learn.
+I believe in holistic learning and the cross application of different ideas.

+On this quest, I stumbled upon the question, is it possible to learn faster?
+What is the essence of learning?
+These questions have fueled my interest in various fields such as Artificial Intelligence, Software Engineering and Business Analysis.
+Learning to apply what I have learned is another key interest that I have picked up and to hone my understanding, I love reading strategy books.